Edwards, Howard lead No. 9 Kentucky past Wofford 98-37

 LEXINGTON, Ky.
 (AP) — Dre’una Edwards scored 19 points, Rhyne Howard added 18 and No. 9 Kentucky held Wofford to 28% shooting while running away to a 98-37 rout on Saturday.

-The Wildcats (7-1) shot 51% in rolling to their largest victory margin this season.
+The Wildcats (7-1) shot 51% in rolling to their largest victory margin this season and 13th biggest in school history.
 They led led 48-11 at halftime before stretching it to 74-16 in the third and extending the margin over 60 in the fourth.

 Edwards made 8 of 10 from the field and had eight rebounds while Howard was 7 of 12 with four 3-pointers.
-Chasity Patterson added 17 points on 7-of-11 shooting, while Olivia Owens had 10 points and nine boards.
+Chasity Patterson added 17 points on 7-of-11 shooting and 10 steals, while Olivia Owens had 10 points and nine boards.

+“There were different things that we were looking for defensively,” first-year Wildcats coach Kyra Elzy said.
+“I wanted to make sure that we were in our press, that we made them play fast.
+We got into the traps, we were rotating up and we weren’t just sitting back on our heels.

+“We wanted to force 25 or more turnovers.
+We had 18 at halftime and I wanted to see if we could get 18 more.
+They were really locked into the goals we wanted to achieve defensively.”

 Lilly Hatton and Jackie Carman each had seven points for the Terriers (3-3), who missed their first 11 attempts in a 1-of-15 first quarter that dug a 21-5 hole.
+Things only got worse for the Southern Conference school that was coming off a 70-64 loss at Big East member Xavier.

+“They’re one of the top teams in the country and they showed that,” Wofford coach Jimmy Garrity said.
+“But when you turn the ball over as much as we did, it doesn’t matter who you play, it’s going to be hard to win.”

 POLL IMPLICATIONS